2022 Guide To Hot Tub Prices

 While spas in this price range usually offer a limited amount of features, they can still feature lounge seating, multiple jets, and enough room for a few people to relax.
+While there may be a temptation to include inflatable hot tubs in this category, the fact is that they can’t be compared to a genuine portable spa with features that can’t compete.

 Typically, spas in this price range are rotationally-molded – meaning the spa interior and exterior are formed out of a durable plastic.
 They look different than spas with shiny acrylic shells offered at higher price points.
 One benefit of a rotationally-molded spa?
 They are lightweight and easy to move.
 When shopping in this price range, expect to hear the term “plug and play,” which means that the hot tub only requires a 110V electrical connection.
 So, you will not incur additional electrical labor costs and installation is a piece-of-cake.
 Fill the spa with a garden hose, plug it in and enjoy.